An Ecommerce Guide to Square Shipping Options, Integrations, and Optimizations

 Pot d’Huile: a CBD-infused food brand

 Pot d’Huile sells CBD-infused olive oil, hot sauce, and chili oil to world-renowned chefs and home cooks.
-As they grew, they knew their self-fulfillment process wasn’t sustainable.
+As they grew, they knew their digital fulfillment process wasn’t sustainable.
 After doing research on several 3PLs, they chose ShipBob because of its user-friendly technology.
 With ShipBob, Pot d’Huile is able to worry less about time-consuming logistics tasks while having full visibility to the orders coming in.

 “ShipBob’s platform is easy to use and navigate, the interface is intuitive, and the analytics are very clearly laid out.
 I give ShipBob’s technology a 9/10.
 Getting our WooCommerce shop integrated with ShipBob was easy, and it’s been fantastic to have; we had no problem with it.”